ArthurClemens/dialogic/packages/dialogic/README.md

 ## Size

-4.23 kB with all dependencies, minified and gzipped
+3.51 KB with all dependencies, minified and gzipped